International Humanitarian Fact-Finding Commission: Activations

-On 7 October 2015, Médecins Sans Frontières called for activating the Commission, to investigate the deadly U.S. bombing of MSF's hospital in Kunduz, Afghanistan.
+On 7 October 2015, Médecins Sans Frontières called for activating the commission, to investigate the deadly U.S. bombing of MSF's hospital in Kunduz, Afghanistan.
 MSF says it does not trust internal military inquiries into the bombing that killed 42 people, which it considers a war crime.
 USA and Afghanistan are not among the 76 signatories of the IHFFC.

 In 2016, Médecins Sans Frontières again called for the Commission activation, after the bombing of an MSF hospital in Yemen.

+The commission received its first mission in 2017, from the OSCE, to investigate the death of an OSCE ambulance driver in Ukraine.
+It concluded that it was caused by an anti-tank mine and “[g]iven the fact that - as was commonly known - the road was frequently used by civilian traffic, any recent laying of anti-vehicle mines constitutes a violation of IHL because of the predictable indiscriminate effect”.

+Russia withdrew from the commission's remit in 2019.